jujuhere/SpreadsheetForTrading/README.md

-# SpreadsheetForTrading
+# SheetsForTrading

 ## Introduction
 This is a public lemon.markets repository that gives you an app script code that you can use for the Spreadsheet for the API.
-To get a general understanding of the API, please refer to our documentation.
-The code langauge we're using here is JavaScript.
+To get a general understanding of the API, please refer to our [documentation](https://docs.lemon.markets).
+The code langauge we're using here is [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 The Spreadsheet-For-Trading template & a walkthrough of this template & the script can be found in our blogpost.

 ## Get right into it
-It's not complicated to use the Repo for the Spreadsheet.
-All you have to do is just download the Spreadsheet template from our blogpost and then copy & paste the code into Apps Script.
+It's not complicated to use the repo for the Spreadsheet.
+All you have to do is just download the Spreadsheet template from our blogpost and then copy & paste the code into [Apps Script](https://developers.google.com/apps-script).
-You can the App Script-Tool through the following: Open Spreadsheet file -> Go to "Extensions" -> Click "Apps Script" Now paste the code and save it.
+You can use the Apps Script-Tool through the following: Open Spreadsheet file -> Go to "Extensions" -> Click "Apps Script" Now paste the code and save it.
 That is it.

-## API usage
+## API & software usage

 This project uses the lemon.markets API.

 lemon.markets is a brokerage API by developers for developers that allows you to build your own experience at the stock market.
 We will use the Market Data API and Trading API to retrieve the ISIN (unique identifier) that belongs to a particular financial instrument and to place trades.
-If you do not have a lemon.markets account yet, you can sign up here.
+If you do not have a lemon.markets account yet, you can sign up [here](https://login.lemon.markets/u/login/identifier?state=hKFo2SA4RmVaaUpPWmtxcXdrb3NEeUdWVWpYY0VuejJtRU1Sd6Fur3VuaXZlcnNhbC1sb2dpbqN0aWTZIGFwV3RZM0RWblo4OHRmek9mSGNPQ09iSDh0Ylp1eUpmo2NpZNkgY0swQlhzc1V2U3lybUtVSVo3YTJLdmVvZ1F6eVNWSWo).

+In addition to that, we're using [Google Sheets](https://www.google.com/sheets/about/) as a tool.
+Sheets is a free program to create & edit spreadsheets online.
+If you're familiar with Microsoft Excel, you will not have issues with using Sheets.
+The huge advantage of Sheets is that collaborative work through real-time sharing via cloud-hosting works easier than ever before.

 We are using the following endpoints URL of the lemon.markets API:
 ```javascript